Rainy Day Activities at Legoland California

 LEGO® DOTS Build Your Art Gallery

-Located next to the Gamespace in the Imagination Zone, the Lego Dots gallery allows kids of all ages to grab a base plate and create their own unique art using Lego Dots.
+Located next to Lego City Space in the Imagination Zone, the Lego Dots gallery allows kids of all ages to grab a base plate and create their own unique art using Lego Dots.
 Kids can display their masterpieces on the gallery wall when they are done!

 The Shows Must Go On

 On our last rainy day visit I was surprised to see that the show at Castle Hill still went on as planned!
 So if you don’t mind getting a little wet or you’re lucky enough to have an umbrella, go give these enthusiastic performers an audience!

 Other Indoor Options

 If you happen to have a Merlin Annual Pass, you can take refuge in the Sea Life Aquarium and wait out the rain.
 And don’t forget the hotels, Legoland Hotel and Castle Hotel.
 They both have restaurants that are open to the public, and honestly you can hang out in both without being a guest.
 Just be on your best behavior!

 Legoland’s Rainy Day Promise